Lenovo Idea Centre Mini 5i Review

 So good connectivity no speaker built in so obviously you’re going to want to plug in some speakers or some headphones or something like that but good connectivity all right to get inside there are two levels of disassembly almost literally levels and the first one is the easier less complicated one just rip off the rug top right to get to the compartment which houses the two ram slots and the m.2 SSD slot.

 Obviously, they have a half-height drive here but there’s room for a full Height drive and there you can see where there would have been a slot for a second SSD.

 There is a processor typical desktop styles socketed processor so if you wish to upgrade and replace it in the future you could do that since the core i3 is a 65 watt you should be able to go up to a 65-watt core i5 I don’t know about the core i7 though.

 Because the power supply might not be sufficient you do get again 135-watt charger with the core i3 but only a 90-watt charger or really power adopter for the core i5 so you might need something a little beefier.

 If you were going to try to upgrade this particularly far along and by the way your WI FI card is socketed as you would hope so you could upgrade that in the future if you wish to do so that’s the Lenovo idea Centre mini 5i again it’s sort of like you know the windows version of a mac mini no and one chip inside.

-But hey anyway it’s perfectly competent and capable it’s kind of nice looking I do wish they would offer alternative textile tops for the future a lot of support and good mid-range performance for those who need an everyday kind of pc whether it’s for homework school work or as a kind of media center that we can just tuck in there near your tv without being too obtrusive.
+But hey anyway it’s competent it’s kind of nice looking I do wish they would offer alternative textile tops for the future a lot of support and good mid-range performance for those who need an everyday kind of pc whether it’s for homework school work or as a kind of media centre that we can just tuck in there near your tv without being too obtrusive.